-If a disability prevents an employee from fulfilling the essential duties of their position for a temporary period, the University shall endeavour to provide accommodation to the employee.
+If a disability prevents an employee from fulfilling the essential duties of their position for a temporary period, the University will provide a short-term accommodation to the employee.
 The objective of the short-term accommodation is the graduated return of an employee to full duties.
-A short-term accommodation typically includes modified hours and/or duties for a limited period of time and may include ergonomic interventions.
+A short-term accommodation may include modified hours and/or duties, modified work location, and/or ergonomic interventions for a limited period of time.

-- 1. All requests for short-term accommodation shall be directed to the Human Resources office. - 2.
-A representative of the Human Resources office, normally the Benefits Specialist, shall meet with the employee to explain the work accommodation process and to obtain relevant medical information surrounding medical limitations and restrictions.
+1. All requests for short-term accommodation shall be directed to the Employee Wellness Specialist in the People & Culture office.

+- 2. A representative of the People & Culture office, normally the Employee Wellness Specialist, shall meet with the employee to explain the work accommodation process and to obtain relevant information surrounding job limitations and restrictions.
 The employee may request that a Union or Faculty Association representative be present at such meetings.
-The Benefits Specialist shall then prepare an appropriate accommodation plan for the approval of the employee's unit/department. - 3.
-Elements of an accommodation plan include: - All work-related medical restrictions; - The goal of the plan; - All accommodation measures; - The timeframe associated with each accommodation measure: and - Accountability for each accommodation measure and the overall accommodation plan. - 4.
-An accommodation plan, once established, shall be amended as necessary to reflect changed circumstances.
+The Employee Wellness Specialist shall then prepare an appropriate accommodation plan in partnership with the employee and the manager. - 3.
+As part of the development of the accommodation plan, the Employee Wellness Specialist and/or the Executive Director, People & Culture may request that a functional capacity assessment be completed, at the University's expense. - 4.
+An OCAD U accommodation plan include(s) the following: - All work-related functional limitations; - The objectives of the plan; - The type of accommodation(s) that will be provided; - A Personalized Workplace Emergency Response Plan (if required); - The timeframe associated with each accommodation measure (if applicable); and - Responsibilities for each accommodation measure and the overall accommodation plan. - 5.
+A short-term accommodation plan, once established, shall be provided to the employee and the manager.